Share with your friends

 In 2005, scientists announced that computer simulations showed that the meteor fragmented and broke into pieces 14 meters (9 miles) before it hit the ground.
 And, the largest piece (which amounted to about half the original mass) was not traveling fast enough to melt appreciably its iron-nickel composition.
 That solved the century-old mystery of why large chunks of the fused metal normally associated with meteorites were never found.

-Meteor Crater - PAGE ONE
+for Meteor Crater - Page 1

 America wonder map